dburian/transformer_document_embedding/notes/sbert.md

 - regression: computing the cosine similarity of the pooling layers' outputs with Mean Squared Error loss,
-- classification: softmax layer from concatenation of the two pooling layers' outputs and their difference with Cross-Entropy loss.
+- classification (of pair of sentences): softmax layer from concatenation of the two pooling layers' outputs and their difference to Cross-Entropy loss.

 ![SBert Architecture for pairs of inputs][i/sbert_pairs_architectures]